Generate Your Robots.txt File

 Crawl Budget Optimization

 Search engines have a limited "budget" for how many pages they crawl on your site per day.
-If they waste time crawling low-value admin pages or tags, they might miss your important blog posts.
+If they waste time crawling low-value admin pages or tags, they might miss your important pages.
 Robots.txt prevents this waste.

 Private Content Protection